-\$NOTIFICATION-TYPE\$ A string identifying the type of notification that is being sent ("PROBLEM",

-"RECOVERY", "ACKNOWLEDGEMENT", "FLAPPINGSTART",

-"FLAPPINGSTOP", "FLAPPINGDISABLED", "DOWNTIMESTART",

-"DOWNTIMEEND", or "DOWNTIMECANCELLED").

-\$NOTIFICATION-RECIPIENTS\$ A comma-separated list of the short names of all contacts that are being notified about the host or service.

-\$NOTIFICA-TIONISESCA-LATED\$ An integer indicating whether this was sent to normal contacts for the host or service or if it was escalated.
-0 = Normal (non-escalated) notification, 1 = Escalated notification.

-\$NOTIFICATIO-NAUTHOR\$ A string containing the name of the user who authored the notification.
-If the \$NOTIFICATIONTYPE\$ macro is set to "DOWNTIMESTART" or "DOWNTIMEEND", this will be the name of the user who scheduled downtime for the host or service.
+A string identifying the type of notification that is being sent ("PROBLEM", \$NOTIFICATION- "RECOVERY", "ACKNOWLEDGEMENT", "FLAPPINGSTART", TYPE\$ "FLAPPINGSTOP", "FLAPPINGDISABLED", "DOWNTIMESTART", "DOWNTIMEEND", or "DOWNTIMECANCELLED"). ¢NOTIEIC ATION A comma-separated list of the short names of all contacts that are being notified about the \$NOTIFICATION- RECIPIENTS\$ host or service.
+KECH IEN 150 An integer indicating whether this was sent to normal contacts for the host or service or if \$NOTIFICA- it was escalated. $0 = $ Normal (non-escalated) notification, $1 = $ Escalated notification.
+TIONISESCA- LATED\$ \$NOTIFICATIO- A string containing the name of the user who authored the notification.
+If the NAUTHOR\$ \$NOTIFICATIONTYPE\$ macro is set to "DOWNTIMESTART" or "DOWNTIMEEND" this will be the name of the user who scheduled downtime for the "DOWNTIMEEND", this will be the name of the user who scheduled downtime for the host or service.
 If the \$NOTIFICATIONTYPE\$ macro is "ACKNOWLEDGEMENT", this will be the name of the user who acknowledged the host or service problem.
 If the \$NOTIFICATIONTYPE\$ macro is "CUSTOM", this will be name of the user who initated the custom host or service notification.

-\$NOTIFICATIO-NAUTHORNAME\$ A string containing the short name of the contact (if applicable) specified in the \$NOTIFICATIONAUTHOR\$ macro.

-\$NOTIFICATIO-NAUTHORALIAS\$ A string containing the alias of the contact (if applicable) specified in the \$NOTIFICATIONAUTHOR\$ macro.

-\$NOTIFICATION-COMMENT\$

-A string containing the comment that was entered by the notification author.
-If the \$NOTIFICATIONTYPE\$ macro is set to "DOWNTIMESTART" or "DOWNTIMEEND", this will be the comment entered by the user who scheduled downtime for the host or service.
+A string containing the short name of the contact (if applicable) specified in the \$NOTIFICATIO- \$NOTIFICATIONAUTHOR\$ macro.
+NAUTHORNAME\$ \$NOTIFICATIO- A string containing the alias of the contact (if applicable) specified in the \$NOTIFICATIONAUTHOR\$ macro.
+NAUTHORALIAS\$ \$NOTIFICATIONAUTHOR\$ macro. \$NOTIFICATION- A string containing the comment that was entered by the notification author.
+If the COMMENT\$ \$NOTIFICATIONTYPE\$ macro is set to "DOWNTIMESTART" or COMMENTS "DOWNTIMEEND", this will be the comment entered by the user who scheduled downtime for the host or service.
 If the \$NOTIFICATIONTYPE\$ macro is "ACKNOWLEDGEMENT", this will be the comment entered by the user who acknowledged the host or service problem.
 If the \$NOTIFICATIONTYPE\$ macro is "CUSTOM", this will be comment entered by the user who initated the custom host or service notification.

-\$HOSTNOTIFICA-TIONNUMBER\$ The current notification number for the host.
-The notification number increases by one (1) each time a new notification is sent out for the host (except for acknowledgements).
-The notification number is reset to 0 when the host recovers (after the recovery notification has gone out).
-Acknowledgements do not cause the notification number to increase, nor do notifications dealing with flap detection or scheduled downtime.
-A unique number identifying a host notification.
-Notification ID numbers are unique across both hosts and service notifications, so you could potentially use this unique number as a primary key in a notification database.
+The current notification number for the host.
+The notification number increases by one \$HOSTNOTIFICA- (1) each time a new notification is sent out for the host (except for acknowledgements).
+TIONNUMBER\$ The notification number is reset to 0 when the host recovers (after the recovery notification has gone out).
+Acknowledgements do not cause the notification number to increase, nor do notifications dealing with flap detection or scheduled downtime. \$HOSTNOTIFICA- A unique number identifying a host notification.
+Notification ID numbers are unique TIONID\$ across both hosts and service notifications, so you could potentially use this unique ΠΟΙΛΙΣΦ number as a primary key in a notification database.
 Notification ID numbers should remain unique across restarts of the Nagios process, so long as you have state retention enabled.
 The notification ID number is incremented by one (1) each time a new host notification is sent out, and regardless of how many contacts are notified.

-\$HOSTNOTIFICA-TIONID\$

-\$SERVICENOTIFI-CATIONNUMBER\$

 The current notification number for the service.
-The notification number increases by one (1) each time a new notification is sent out for the service (except for acknowledgements).
-The notification number is reset to 0 when the service recovers (after the recovery notification has gone out).
-Acknowledgements do not cause the notification number to notification is sent out, and regardless of how many contacts are notified.

-increase, nor do notifications dealing with flap detection or scheduled downtime.
-A unique number identifying a service notification.
-Notification ID numbers are unique across both hosts and service notifications, so you could potentially use this unique number as a primary key in a notification database.
+The notification number increases by one \$SERVICENOTIFI- (1) each time a new notification is sent out for the service (except for acknowledgements).
+CATIONNUMBER\$ The notification number is reset to 0 when the service recovers (after the recovery notification has gone out).
+Acknowledgements do not cause the notification number to increase, nor do notifications dealing with flap detection or scheduled downtime. \$SERVICENOTIFI- A unique number identifying a service notification.
+Notification ID numbers are unique SERVICENOTIFI- CATIONID\$ across both hosts and service notifications, so you could potentially use this unique number as a primary key in a notification database.
 Notification ID numbers should remain unique across restarts of the Nagios process, so long as you have state retention enabled.
-The notification ID number is incremented by one (1) each time a new service
+The notification ID number is incremented by one (1) each time a new service notification is sent out, and regardless of how many contacts are notified.

-\$SERVICENOTIFI-CATIONID\$